 Refrain From Hiding

 Much of the guilt, shame, and low self-esteem that accompany mental illness can be attributed to social and cultural factors.
 This is what causes people to hide their struggles from others.
 However, every individual has the ability to overcome these pernicious forces.
 No matter what mental illness you may be suffering from or whether you have concerns about some type of mental health condition, you should talk to someone.
-If you want the assurance of having a therapist who is available 24/7, 365 days a year, then BetterHelp.com is a resource worth checking out, as it can provide exactly that.
+If you want the assurance of having a therapist who is flexible and available when it suits you, then BetterHelp is a resource worth checking out, as it can provide exactly that.

 Refrain from hiding or avoiding when it comes to mental illness.
 It’s vital to tackle the problem head-on, as this is always the best way to achieve recovery.
 There are many thorny problems that underlie your mental illness that may be outside – or largely outside – your control.
 This would include policies and pervasive cultural attitudes that serve to bring you down.
 However, this doesn’t make you powerless.
 Focus on what you can do, not what you can’t.
 You may not be able to solve all of the thorny social and cultural factors that contribute to your mental illness.
 Nevertheless, talking to a mental health expert can help you to develop mental fortitude and resilience – and traits can lead to positive change, whether that’s in the form of changing the circumstances that contribute to your mental illness or in terms of developing a healthier attitude to the things in life that are much harder to fix.
 Therapy may not be a cure for precarious work or work-related stress, but it can provide the tools and resources that will help you take steps to improve your situation, in spite of the powerful social factors at play.